 Companies with a trusted brand could earn excess economic returns so long as the cost of building the brand costs less than the premium consumers were willing to pay for a product due to the brand.
-Because brands have historically be very durable (notice the global brands that were built in the 1950 are still dominate today), they created an economic moat that caused these companies to generate outstanding returns for shareholders.
+Because brands have historically been very durable (notice the many global brands that were built in the 1950’s that are still dominate today), they created an economic moat that caused these companies to generate outstanding returns for shareholders.

 But what if a new way of reducing search costs is developed?
 What happens to the value of these brands?

 An alternate way to reduce search costs is for the distributor, rather than the product manufacturer, to play this role.
 The success of Costco is in large part built on the idea that any product sold in their stores is of high quality and is a good value.
 Costco leverages their scale to identify high quality, good value products and deliver them to consumers.
 This process reduces the value of brands and allows Costco customers to confidently buy non-brand products or products with limited brand recognition.
 In this way, Costco has managed to earn excess economic returns, even while selling the products in their stores at close to cost.
 Because consumers pay for the privilege to shop at Costco, the Costco membership can be thought of as the company charging directly for lowered search costs and inserting themselves between the consumer and the branded products.